life-itself/tao/press/README.md

 #### Hubs

-Life Itself has three co-living venues: London, Berlin, and La Cheraille.
+Life Itself has three co-living venues: London, Berlin, and Bergerac in the South of France.
 These “hubs” are central to Life Itself’s mission of bringing together value-aligned people to tackle the collective action problems that threaten our future.
 They exist as a living, breathing representation of Life Itself’s culture, and provide a ready-made community for those eager to make a difference.
 Read more about our hubs here: https://lifeitself.us/hubs/

 #### The Gathering